-The Foundation's vision is that all citizens are engaged in community building.
 The Foundation encourages active citizenship by helping residents undertake small, creative projects that benefit their local community or by supporting resident-led projects that help create and strengthen the bonds of neighbourliness.
-Whether through our Grassroots Granting programs (Neighbour Grants and Stepping Stones) or Foundation-supported Jane's Walks, people were engaged in projects that helped them better understand their neighbourhoods and communities and strengthen a personal and collective sense of belonging.
+Through our Grassroots Granting programs (Neighbour Grants and Stepping Stones) people were engaged in projects that helped them better understand their neighbourhoods and communities and strengthen a personal and collective sense of belonging.